twrecked/hass-aarlo/README.md

 If you hover over the field under `name` a pop up will display the full URL the request was sent to.

 For example, _Arlo_ creates a new device with a `WOOHOO` button, I don't posses such a device but you'd like the `WOOHOO` functionality implementing in _Aarlo_.
 What I need is the sequence of packets and their replies when you press the button.
 The only real way to do this is to press the button and see what new packets appear in the `Name` tab.

+You will then need to copy and paste them into a bug report on _GitHub_.
+See the previous section on how to hide sensitive data.

 <a name="advanced"></a>